rbisdorff/Digraph3/docSphinx/tutorial.rst

    :align: center
    :alt: The dual of the chordless 6-circuit

-   *Figure 6*: The dual of the chordless 6-circuit
+   *The dual of the chordless 6-circuit*

 Kernels in lateralized digraphs ...............................